prop-hack/data/hpi-data/README.md

 ## What tools are available
 1. The `hpi-downloader` is a command line tool for downloading different HPI data in **CSV** format
+2. The `area_extractor` is a script that extracts the unique area static data from the CSV files
+2. The `schema` included is an overview schema that captures the average house price index for a given area without specific property details.

+## Notes on Schema
+The current schema is the overview subset of the HPI data that covers all property and sales types.
+If you wish to be more detailed, then it is recommended to either extend the table to include specific property HPI data e.g. `detached_avg_price`, `detached_index` etc.

+Or alternatively store the data in a separate table for each property type and transaction type.

 ## How to run the downloader
 The general format for running this script is: